amida-tech/greyscale/README.md

 ### A Few Things to Note
 - The  `.pgpass` file is needed by the `Dockerfile` to run the `seed.js` script upon startup.
 This is only necessary when seeding password protected databases.
 You will need to ensure that the file is configured with the correct database parameters in this format `hostname:port:database:username:password`.

-- If using AWS' Elasticache and RDS to deploy memcached and postgres respectively, make sure the instance is configured with the appropriate security groups to allow traffic from the cluster's instance.
+- If using AWS' Elasticache and RDS to deploy postgres, make sure the instance is configured with the appropriate security groups to allow traffic from the cluster's instance.
 The paper doc referenced above describes how this can be done.

 ## Deployment with Google Cloud (Kubernetes)
 NOTE: Container Engine SQL support in Google Cloud is bad right now and will probably change.